 See more magnesium-rich foods here.

-Calcium isn’t just essential for our bones, teeth and nails.
-This important mineral is also necessary for healthy nervous system function that affects digestion.
+Calcium isn’t just essential for our bones, teeth, and nails.
+This important mineral is also necessary for a healthy nervous system function that affects digestion.
 When you consider foods that optimize gut health, it’s always smart to consider which ones benefit the nervous system and help calm you down.
 The effect this has on your gut is huge.
 When you’re relaxed, digestion works incredibly well; when you’re stressed, it’s as erratic as a rollercoaster ride.
 Avoid eating when you’re stressed and be sure to get adequate amounts of calcium and magnesium through your foods as much as possible.
 Calcium and magnesium compete for absorption in the body, so consider eating foods rich in both minerals.
 Two great examples are greens and seeds.

 See more sources of plant-based calcium here.

 Vitamin D, known as the sunshine vitamin, is one of the most beneficial nutrients for your gut.
 So much so, that it’s been proven to aid in fighting colon cancer!
 It also has beneficial effects on hormone health that in turn aid digestion.
 Calcium is also better absorbed with adequate Vitamin D intake during the digestive process, making Vitamin D even more important.
-A Vitamin D deficiency can lead to weak bones or osteoporosis, colon problems, depression, and general digestive issues because of the way this vitamin affects so much our our nervous system, digestive system, and bone health.
+A Vitamin D deficiency can lead to weak bones or osteoporosis, colon problems, depression, and general digestive issues because of the way this vitamin affects so much of our nervous system, digestive system, and bone health.

 Getting enough in a plant-based diet is difficult without supplementation or fortified options.
 Mushrooms are the only true source of high adequate vitamin D intake outside of products made with Vitamin D2 often derived from plant-based yeasts.
 It’s better to take Vitamin D3 in the form of supplementation, though you should look for vegan Vitamin D3 to avoid those processed with lanolin (sheep’s skin).